 You might be wondering why you’d want to target these keywords.

-As the name suggests, low hanging fruit is an opportunity that presents with less of a challenge.
+As the name suggests, low-hanging fruit is an opportunity that presents less of a challenge.
 In the SEO keyword stakes, this means choosing words and phrases that have reduced competition but equally bags of potential.
 The aim is to use these keywords to allow your rankings to soar because your competitors aren’t focusing on them.

 The keywords are still relevant but aren’t the exact same phrases that everyone else is using.
 It’s an excellent tactic for websites with a smaller SEO budget because it ultimately is going to give you a quick win.
 The best part?
 Low hanging fruit keywords actually help you jump to the front pages of a SERP.

 First open Google Search Console either by signing into your Google account, or linking the domain to the site.
 Keep in mind you may need to edit your DNS records if you don’t have a linked Gmail account, which could take a couple of days to verify.

 Click on the ‘performance’ tab which will bring up a dashboard displaying your total clicks, impressions, average click-through rate and average search position.

 Next, click ‘pages’ and select the webpage you’d like to investigate.
 You’ll then notice that when you toggle back to ‘queries’ the performance criteria will be narrowed down to that specific page.
 From there, it will give you a list of keywords that were used to find that particular page, along with how many clicks and impressions each keyword generated for the page.